astrophpeter/SFH-COSMOS/README.md

 * Star-forming population is nearly completely absent of featured galaxies.
 (See Muzzin Fig9)

 * Across overdensity star formation rate is lower and approx constant for smooth galaxies, whereas specific star formation rate is lower for featured galaxies.
-In contradiction to Darvish et al (2016) which suggest decline across overdensity.
+In contradiction to Darvish et al. (2016) which suggest decline across overdensity.
 Higher redshift, high SFR and sSFR.
 (See Darvish2016Fig1)

 * When binned by stellar mass, smooth galaxies have a lower SFR across overdensity.
 Over both redshift bins.
 Higher redshift has higher SFR generally across stellar mass bins.
 (See Darvish2016Fig1)

 * SHF isn't dependant on smooth / featured morphology.
 Even for red type galaxies only.
 Red type were selected by plotting distribution of VmJ colour and dividing bimodal population by eye VmJ < 0.95. (see starpyplots)

 * SHF is dependant on environment.
-For low bin redshift (0-0.5) Med-High over-densities mean lower tq.
+For low bin redshift (0-0.5) Med-High overdensities mean lower tq.
 Larger hump in tq.
 Low overdensity no hump in tq.

 ## Conculsions